 Can you legally claim aluminum-free?

 Unfortunately we’re not lawyers (although we do like to watch them on TV) so we can’t really advise you of the legality of making such a claim.
 You’re certainly free to make such a product for your personal use, but if you plan on selling your own deodorants we recommend consulting an attorney.
 Regardless of what legal council tells you, would this claim really pass the “red faced test” for you?
 In other words, if you really don’t believe the scientific consensus that says aluminum salts in APs are safe, then can you in good conscience add aluminum containing ingredients to your deodorant?
-If science says their safe, they should be safe in both cases.
+If science says they’re safe, they should be safe in both cases.